Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: The Agent-OSI Architecture

 \subsubsection{402 Payment Challenge Message}

-A 402 response carries a machine-readable payment challenge with the minimum fields needed for interoperability: \begin{itemize} \item price and currency (e.g., \texttt{0.25} \texttt{USDC}) \item payee identity (e.g., DID and/or on-chain address) and a signature binding the quote to the payee \item payment network and method (e.g., chain ID, token contract, escrow contract address) \item expiration time and a nonce to prevent replay \item receipt format and verification rules (e.g., on-chain event proof, signed receipt, or L2 receipt) \end{itemize}
+A 402 response carries a machine-readable payment challenge with the minimum fields needed for interoperability: price and currency (e.g., \texttt{0.25 USDC}); payee identity (DID and/or on-chain address) with a signature binding the quote to the payee; payment network and method (chain ID, token contract, escrow address); an expiration time and nonce to prevent replay; and the receipt format and verification rules (on-chain event proof, signed receipt, or L2 receipt).